 - Ensuring clients and patients receive the correct services and treatments while maintaining their satisfaction.

-- Supervising services like therapy, recovery, surgery, checkups, and anything else your organization provides.
+- Supervising services like therapy, recovery, surgery, checkups, residential care, and anything else your organization provides.

 - Creating and installing programs that develop staff, serve clients and patients, and create community inside and outside of your organization.